hyperledger-cacti/cacti/weaver/samples/fabric/fabric-cli/package/readme.md

 ## Installing with npm

-Set up `.npmrc` by copying across the `.npmrc.template` and updating the values.
-View [Setup Artifactory token for fabric-interop-sdk for the detailed process](https://github.ibm.com/dlt-interoperability/network-setups/tree/master/fabric/dev/scripts/fabric-cli#setup-artifactory-token-for-fabric-interop-sdk)
+Set up `.npmrc` by following steps:
+1) Create a Personal Access Token from Github with read access to packages.
+Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
+2) Create a copy of `.npmrc.template` as `.npmrc`.
+3) Replace <personal-access-token> in copied `.npmrc` file with your personal access token.

-Add contents of the `.npmrc` to the `.npmrc` located at `~/.npmrc`, be careful not to replace anything
+4) Now put this `.npmrc` file in your application in same level as package.json.
+Be careful not to replace anything

 then run `npm install -g @res-dlt-interop/fabric-cli`